psaiteja/psaiteja.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a research scientist in the privacy research team at Google.
+I publish in the areas of privacy & security, artificial intelligence (AI), machine learning, and data mining.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My research leverages a dual approach—combining qualitative and quantitative methods—to comprehensively investigate user and developer privacy preferences and concerns.
+I then employ large-scale data analysis and Machine Learning/AI (including LLMs) techniques to design and implement novel privacy and security features.

-        Please reach out to collaborate 😃
+        Most recently, I have been leveraging and critically analyzing Large Language Models (LLMs) to address fundamental, real-world challenges in cybersecurity and privacy.
+This vision spans two main areas: first, employing LLMs as a scalable and interpretable foundation to solve complex security and privacy problems, such as high-accuracy IoT device identification from incomplete network metadata; and second, conducting large-scale empirical studies to understand and mitigate the emerging privacy risks associated with AI.
+This critical analysis involves investigating how users and developers perceive and respond to threats like implicit attribute inference by LLMs, as well as studying real-world, large-scale trends in user concerns (e.g., analyzing millions of Android app reviews) to inform and drive the development of more effective, human-centered mitigation strategies for AI systems.
     design:
       columns: '1'
   - block: collection